-At the local's request, the Warden and the Union may agree in writing on a particular schedule of work for the President of the local.
-Such agreements shall be aligned with the term of that President's position and remain in effect only for so long as he or she holds said union office.
+At the Union's request, the Warden and the Union may agree in writing on a particular schedule of work for the President of the local and the Regional Vice-President.
+Such agreements shall be aligned with the term of that Union representative's mandate and remain in effect only for so long as he or she holds said union office.
 Said agreements may be terminated at any point by joint agreement of the Warden and the Union.